 Well, what about the safety?
 Granted, the TCW brake is weakest in high gear (and strongest in low).
-While this may not conform to the theoretical ideal, what really matters is whether or not it's powerful enough, in whatever gear.
+While this may not conform to the theoretical ideal, what really matters is whether or not it's powerful enough in high gear.
 And that it is.
-And further, the chances of needing to brake suddenly, after you just happen to accidentally shift into neutral, should be remote.
+And further, the chances of needing to brake suddenly after accidentally shifting into neutral should be remote.
 Shifting into neutral should be a rare occurrence.
 If it happens often there is probably something wrong with the adjustment or cabling.
 (Most SA hub problems are caused by external factors, rather than something in the unit itself, so perhaps you should consider learning how to adjust the gearchange.)

 And most importantly, and at the risk of stating the bleedin' obvious, the above criticisms – if they had any validity at all – could only matter if one rode without a front brake.
 If you're at all concerned with safety you won't be totally reliant on a rear brake of any description.